himotoyoshi/carray/docs/topics/CAFace.md

 It earns its keep immediately: its first run named `CAFixlenString#unique lost the Face (P1)`, which is how that gap got closed.
-Prevention is not available — the lift and gate points are per-site by construction (§6 says two dozen sites, and that is the price of not having a dtype descriptor) — so detection is where the effort belongs.
+Prevention is not available — the lift and gate points are per-site by construction (§6 says two dozen sites, and that is the price of not having a data type descriptor) — so detection is where the effort belongs.

 ---